quicksilver/Quicksilver/README.markdown

-About Quicksilver ß7X on Github
+About Quicksilver on Github
 ===============================

 This repository contains the current source code of Quicksilver.
 If you're having issues with the latest Quicksilver version, feel free to log them at the [issue tracker](https://github.com/quicksilver/Quicksilver/issues).

 This master branch contains the source for the currently released Quicksilver.
-The alcor branch contains the code for the "next-gen" Quicksilver.
-Right now it features an updated plugin system, and Catalyst, which aims to provide triggers as a preference pane, and that's it.
-It is usable, but all plugins are incompatible without some extra work.
-There are currently no plans to ever release this version.

 If you want more info about [Quicksilver](http://qsapp.com) you can read the [about page](http://qsapp.com/about.php) or view it on [Wikipedia](http://en.wikipedia.org/wiki/Quicksilver_%28software%29 "Quicksilver Wikipedia article").
 For help and support, visit the [Quicksilver Support Group](http://groups.google.com/group/blacktree-quicksilver "Quicksilver Google Group").
 Developers can find help in the [Developer Support Group](https://groups.google.com/forum/?hl=en_US&fromgroups#!forum/quicksilver---development)

 Where to download Quicksilver?
 ------------------------------

 Visit [QSApp.com](http://qsapp.com/download.php), and download the right version for your operating system.
+The minimum runtime requirement for the current version of Quicksilver is Mac OS X 10.7 ("Lion").

 Before Trying the Source Code